 Corollary 2 establishes that each vertex must empty out at least once in order to reduce to a counting information state.
 This implies that each body must move at least once.
-If the graph is edge weight balanced, then each body has an equal probability of being the one that moved during each sensor observation.
+Under the exponential random movement model, each body has an equal probability of being the one that moved during each sensor observation.
 Therefore, we can acquire a lower bound on the expected number of required sensor observations by obtaining the expected number of sensor observations required until each body has moved once.
 This is a restatement of the classical coupon collector's problem.

-Theorem 9.
-For an edge weight balanced graph G containing m bodies, and any distribution of bodies d, the expectation $E[\text{Con}(G,d)] \ge mH_m$, where $H_m = \sum{i=1}^{m} \frac{1}{i} = \Theta(\ln m)$.
+Theorem 9: For a graph G containing m bodies, and any distribution of bodies d, the expectation $E[\operatorname{Con}(G, d)] \ge mH_m$ , where $H_m = \sum{i=1}^m 1/i = \Theta(\ln m)$ .

-Proof.
-If j different bodies have moved so far, then there is a (m - j)/m probability that the next body that moves is a body that moves for the first time.
+Proof: If j different bodies have moved so far, then there is an (m - j)/m probability that the next body that moves is a body that moves for the first time.
 Therefore, if j different bodies have moved so far, the expected number of stages until a new body moves is m/(m - j).
-Summing over $0 \le j \le m - 1$ yields mH_m .
+Summing over $0 \le j \le m - 1$ yields $mH_m$ .

-Theorem 10.
-The bound in Theorem 9 is tight.
+Theorem 10: The bound in Theorem 9 is tight.

-Proof.
-To demonstrate tightness, we must construct a graph G and initial body distribution d such that $E[Con(G,d)] = mH_m$.
-Let G be the graph consisting of m disjoint, disconnected copies of C_2 with all edge weights set to 1.
-Note that this graph is edge weight balanced.
-For the initial distribution d, place one body in each of the C_2 subgraphs.
+Proof: To demonstrate tightness, we must construct a graph G and initial body distribution d such that $E[\operatorname{Con}(G, d)] = mH_m$ .
+Let G be the graph consisting of m disjoint, disconnected copies of $C_2$ .
+For the initial distribution d, place one body in each of the $C_2$ subgraphs.
 The information state converges to the counting information state after each vertex that initially contains a body empties out at least once.
 Each vertex that initially contains a body starts with only one body a piece, and each component contains only one body.
 Therefore, if each body moves at least once, then each vertex that contained a body in the initial distribution will have emptied out at least once.
 By Corollary 2, this is sufficient to demonstrate convergence to a counting information state.